kurtaking/Bottleneck-Server/README.md

     shows the statistics for each simulation.
 Judging by the statistics, the user would be able to specify which simulation is the most efficient.

+Specifications for running program:
+    (Text needs to be updates)

 Data Structures:
     This program implements linked lists and queues